How Much Does It Cost to Get Divorced in Alabama?

 If you have assets and need to discuss issues with children such as child custody there are other documents to prepare beside the divorce.
 An uncontested divorce with assets in Huntsville, Alabama for me to prepare it is $1,500.00.
 If there are retirement documents to prepare, then the cost will rise according to how many retirement plans and what kind of plans they are.
 This is due to the additional paperwork that has to be filed that may take several months to complete due to the differing of plan language from company to company.

 Does your Alabama Divorce involve Children?
 We Can Help With:

 Court Cost of Divorce in Huntsville, Alabama

 Then of course, there are the court costs and they vary by county.
-In Madison County the court cost, to date, is over $336.00, but can be more depending on how you have the papers served.
-The costs in Huntsville will depend on if you use a process server, certified mail, the sheriff’s department or in the military.
+In Madison County, the court fees to date, is over $336.00, but the cost can be more depending on how you have the papers served. the costs in Huntsville will depend on if you use a process server, certified mail, the sheriff’s department or in the military.
 The court costs in Morgan County and Limestone County differ from Madison County.
 The court costs also vary depending on the type of case you have.
 If you have a Juvenile Case instead of a divorce case in Madison County, the court costs are different.
 There may other additional costs too if you have property to be transferred.
 A quitclaim deed is $150.00 from my office.
 In general, filing and completing a divorce in Alabama will cost around $200-$350.